ClickerMonkey/typed-query-builder/README.md

 - lock rules per table?
 - grouping sets?
 - FROM [ONLY] syntax, for pgsql's table inheritance
-- add filter to aggregate expr
-- add orderby to aggregate expr when type is array_agg or string_agg
 - [ { UNION | INTERSECT | EXCEPT } [ ALL | DISTINCT ] select ]
 - row constructor (ie tuple) takes comma delimited list of values, or source.* (use JoinTuples)
 - row comparisons (row op row, row IS [NOT] NULL)